nwherman1724/module-1-challenge-code/README.md

 ## Description

-This is the first Module challene int he MSU Full-Stack coding bootcamp.
+This is the first Module challenge in the MSU Full-Stack coding bootcamp.
 It will exercise knowledge of HTML, CSS, and Git/Github.
-THe objective of this project is to make changes to code that was provided to us to increase accessibility and optimize it for search engines.
+The objective of this project is to make changes to code that was provided to us to increase accessibility and optimize it for search engines.
 The user story and acceptance criteria for the project have their own sections below.

 Github Pages Link: https://nwherman1724.github.io/module-1-challenge-code/